subbugv/C/README.md

-# Programming in C (4th Edition) - Stephen G. Kochan
+# Solutions to the exercises for the book "Programming in C (4th Edition) - Stephen G. Kochan"